Parade Ground metro station

 The Parade Ground Metro Station is located on the Blue Line of the Hyderabad Metro in India.
 It is part of Corridor I of the Hyderabad Metro starting from Miyapur and was opened to the public on 28 November 2017.
-Parade Ground metro station act as inter-change between two routes- Faluknuma to Jubilee Bus Stand, and the other from Hitec City —to Nagole.
+This metro station act as an inter-change between two routes, one from Faluknuma to Jubilee Bus Stand, and the other from Hitec City to Nagole.